 Other medicines that are used to treat any cause of diarrhoea can also be used to treat bile acid diarrhoea.
-See the separate leaflet called Antidiarrhoeal Medicines for Acute Diarrhoea for more details.
+See the separate leaflet called Diarrhoea Medicine for more details.

 Most people with bile acid diarrhoea in which cause is unknown (idiopathic bile acid diarrhoea) respond very well to treatment with a bile acid binder medicine.
 However, you may need to continue taking the medicine for a long time (years) in order to stop the diarrhoea.

 Bile acid diarrhoea may be caused by an underlying condition affecting the bowel.
 The outcome (prognosis) will then depend on the underlying bowel condition.